ChrisHal/PTU2BIN/README.md

 Make sure that Python3.7 (or higher) is installed on your system.

-### Windows
+The executables will be installed in the default path ('/usr/local/bin' on Unix-like systems, e.g. Linux and Mac OS X, on Windows 'bin' in the users home directory).
+You should make sure that this directory is included in your `PATH`.

-The most convenient option is to place `convertPTUs.py` and `PTU2BIN.exe` in a common directory.
-The files you want to convert should be in the same directory or in its sub-directories.
-(Alternatively, your might place these two files somwhere in your path.)
+Use this command (executed in the build directory):

-(If you used `cmake` to build, you can install using `cmake --install .` The executable files will be installed under "%USERPROFILE%\bin".
-You might want to include that directory in your "Path".)
+windows:

-### Linux
+`cmake --install .`

-The executables will be installed in the default path (usually '/usr/local/bin') with this command (executed in the build directory):
+Linux, Mac OS X etc.:
 `sudo cmake --install .`

 ## USAGE